 Furthermore, my articles are not a "lecture" about that "new", but simply an acknowledgement that such "new" exists.
 Readers are not faced with "do or die" choice, as nothing in my sharing is of a normative sort.
 Meaning that those who don't see it as inspirational can junk it---they don't have to oppose it.

 After all, we don't come to a shoe-store and confront the clerk "why he doesn't keep our style of shoes"---we peacefully walk out and look for a store that carries them.
 But then, of course, that would only be a logic of those who are not programmed to look for an excuse to vent out their inner conflicts.

-We are not writing some scientific papers for a prestigious scientific journal on this website, so nothing in my articles is insisting to be universally true.
+We are not writing some scientific papers good enough for a prestigious scientific journal on these websites, so nothing in my articles is insisting to be universally true.
 Readers may have noticed that I never use crutches of persuasion like "references" to some brainiacs in the culture market.
-What I say is my own mind's constructs---like a poem.
+What I say are my own mind's constructs---like a poem.
 Like it or don't.

 Barking at the Moon---National Pastime

 However, the focal point of this article is not gravitating around my literary opus, but rather it's about this reluctance of so many folks to consider changing the very technology of thinking which might derail them from the non-rewarding groove.

 This impetus in the new direction can only come from divorcing our spirituality, our awakened consciousness from our automatic pilot maintaining a robotic slavery to the programs instilled by the society.
 It's about using our own minds, folks.
 Although most of us would readily swear that we already are doing it, the illusion could be illustrated by our running backwards in a speeding train and believing that we are running in opposite direction from the train's motion.